pragativprasad/data550-finalproject/README.md

 ------------------------------------------------------------------------

-How to create FluRSV_Report.html repory:
+How to create FluRSV_Report.html report:

+  Run `make docker-resp-report` if you have a Mac
-  Run `make docker-run`
+  Run `make docker-resp-report-w` if you have Windows

 ------------------------------------------------------------------------